LezWatch/lezwatchtv-wporg/readme.txt

 The [terms of Use of LezWatch TV](https://lezwatchtv.com/tos/) allow free use of the data, so yes, you can fork this.

 ==Changelog==

+= 1.1 =
+* March 2017 by Ipstenu
+* Added Uninstall
+* Corrected date output for user-selected On This Day in Widget
+* Only call jquery on widgets pages
+* Donate link

 = 1.0 =
 * February 2017 by Ipstenu